leanjs/leanjs/docs/contributing.md

 # Contributing

-Developers like you can help by contributing to documentation, issuing pull requests to help us cover new use cases, and to help move the modular monoliths & micro-frontends fields forward.
+Developers like you can help by contributing to documentation, issuing pull requests to help us cover new use cases, and to help move front-end development forward.

 ## How Can I Help?